NodeScriptLang/guides/src/guide/graph-anatomy.md

 ![](../images/comment.png)

-Just like with regular code comments, they can help others understand how to work with your graph or how certain parts of your graph works — but only if [used correctly](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments).
+Just like with regular code comments, they can help others understand how to work with your graph or how certain parts of your graph work — but only if [used correctly](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments).

 ## Inputs

 Remember how nodes have inputs and outputs?
-Well, same is the case with the graphs.
+Well, the same is the case with the graphs.

 Graph inputs have the following purpose, depending on how the graph is used:

-- When graph is published as a module and used as a node in other graphs, the inputs will appear on that node.
+- When a graph is published as a module and used as a node in other graphs, the inputs will appear on that node.

-- When graph is exposed as an endpoint, the inputs will be used to capture request query and body parameters.
+- When a graph is exposed as an endpoint, the inputs will be used to capture request query and body parameters.

-### Input Settings
+### Input settings

 The inputs are configured using the **Input Settings** menu.